 You can also sign up for a 14-day trial to see if Squibler meets your expectations.
 To subscribe to the app or sign up for the 14-day trial, visit Squibler’s official website Here.

-3. Not Fast Enough
+2. Not Fast Enough

 Another annoying issue that you could face while writing in Squibler is that the app is not fast enough.
 Squibler is pretty slow when clicking on chapters and trying to see its subsections.
 So you may get disappointed by the fact that the app does not always run smoothly, especially that it’s a paid, online app.

 Squibler provides users with many wonderful features that are super helpful and unique.
-But if you don’t think that you can handle its negative sides, we recommend that you try different, cheaper options to help you write your book, such as Scrivener or a more powerful option like Atticus.
+But if you don’t think that you can handle its negative sides, I recommend that you try different, cheaper options to help you write your book, such as Scrivener or a more powerful option like Atticus.

 FAQs